 Overnight: Cairo Hotel

-Pompey’s Pillar is a genuine symbol of might and the largest monolithic column ever built outside of Rome.
-It stands at a height of 28 m (91 ft) and is made of pure red granite and on its western upper side is a Greek inscription dedicated to Emperor Diocletian.
-The reason why it is named Pompey’s Pillar is because during the Middle Ages, the Crusaders mistakenly believed that the remains of the great Roman general Pompey were located in a pot at the very top of the pillar.
+Pompey's Pillar is a true emblem of strength and the tallest monolithic column constructed outside of Rome.
+It measures 28 meters in height and 2.7 meters in width, made entirely of red granite.
+On its upper western side, there is a Greek inscription honoring Emperor Diocletian.
+The pillar earned its name because, during the Middle Ages, crusaders mistakenly thought that the remains of the renowned Roman general Pompey were housed in a pot at the pillar's summit.

-Finally, transfer back to your hotel in Cairo by a private air-conditioned car overnight.
+Finally, return to your hotel in Cairo overnight in a private air-conditioned vehicle.

 Meals: Breakfast, Lunch